LEQEMBI infusions

 It's a good idea to figure out transportation early so you can make a plan for each infusion appointment.

-Where do you go for your infusion?
+Where do I go for my infusion?

 Infusions will be given at a healthcare provider's office or at an infusion center.

-What if I miss a dose?
+Find an infusion centerWhat if I miss a dose?

 If you miss an infusion of LEQEMBI, you should receive your next dose as soon as possible.